 Mr. Potenza is listed in Euromoney's recent "Guide to the World's Leading Patent Law Practitioners."
-He is also listed in The Best Lawyers in America for his work in Intellectual Property Law, as well as the recent editions of The International Who's Who of Patent Lawyers and Chambers USA: America's Leading Lawyers for Business.
+He is also listed in the 2016 edition of The Best Lawyers in America for his work in Intellectual Property Law, as well as the recent editions of The International Who's Who of Patent Lawyers and Chambers USA: America's Leading Lawyers for Business.
 In 2013, he was selected as a Top Rated Lawyer in Commercial Litigation by American Lawyer Media and Martindale-Hubbell™.

 Mr. Potenza was selected by the Washingtonian as one of its "Best Lawyers" in 2013.
 He was also deemed a “Top Lawyer” by the magazine in 2009.
 These lists represent the top 1 percent of attorneys in the Washington D.C., area.